zx80/flask-simple-auth/README.md

 This class implements a generic share-able global variable which can be used by modules (eg app, blueprints…) with its initialization differed.

-Under the hood, most methods calls are forwarded to a possibly thread-local object stored inside the wrapper, so that the Reference object mostly behaves like the wrapped object itself.
+Under the hood, most methods calls are forwarded to a possibly sub-thread-local object stored inside the wrapper, so that the Reference object mostly behaves like the wrapped object itself.